AviatrixSystems/terraform-provider-aviatrix/website/docs/d/aviatrix_transit_gateway.html.markdown

 * `enable_encrypt_volume` - Enable/Disable encrypt gateway EBS volume.
 Only supported for AWS provider.
 * `customized_routes` - A list of comma separated CIDRs to be customized for the transit VPC.
 * `filtered_routes` - A list of comma separated CIDRs to be filtered from the transit VPC route table.
-* `customized_routes_advertisement` - A list of comma separated CIDRs to be excluded from being advertised to.
+* `customized_routes_advertisement` - A list of comma separated CIDRs to be excluded from being advertised to on-prem.